anntzer/redeal/README.md

 ### Dealing hands

-Run `./redeal.py` at the command line to deal 10 hands, or `./redeal.py -n N` to deal N hands.
+Run `python redeal.py` at the command line to deal 10 hands, or `python redeal.py -n N` to deal N hands.

-    $ ./redeal.py -n2
+    $ python redeal.py -n2
     ♠AQ53♡QJ9♢K963♣T9 ♠K♡AK853♢AQ87♣A42 ♠976♡7642♢T2♣KJ73 ♠JT842♡T♢J54♣Q865
     ♠T7♡J862♢QT4♣8752 ♠Q93♡T95♢A32♣KQ94 ♠K854♡AK7♢KJ87♣T3 ♠AJ62♡Q43♢965♣AJ6
     Tries: 2

+Note that if your terminal does not support UTF-8 (e.g. Windows' Command Prompt, or possibly Mac's Terminal.app), suit symbols will be replaced by letters -- but the rest should work fine.

 Here, the number of tries is the same as the number of hands, as any hand is accepted.
 This may not be the case in more complex cases.